Tominapa/CoordinatedSupplyChains.jl/docs/src/tutorial.md

 In this example, it is assumed that Julia is currently running in the same directory as the data files, and defaults to the current directory.
 This way `RunCSC()` can be used without an argument.
 The function has three keyword arguments as well, allowing you to tune your experience.

-1. optimizer; default: Clp.Optimizer
+1. optimizer; default: HiGHS.Optimizer
 2. UseArcLengths; default: true
 3. Output: default: false

 The first optional keyword argument is `optimizer` allowing the user to provide a different optimizer to solve their supply chain problem.
-By default, the open-source Clp optimizer is used.
+By default, the open-source HiGHS optimizer is used.
 The user may want to use a licensed optimizer instead.
 This can be achieved by passing the optimizer argument:

 ```
 RunCSC(optimizer=Gurobi.Optimizer)